 Start by heating the olive oil in a large saucepan.
 Cook the diced onion for a couple of minutes, until it’s soft and translucent.
 Add the garlic, and cook for one more minute while stirring until it’s fragrant.

-It is very important to add the spices at this stage, as this helps to activate them and they will easily infuse the vegetables that will give you more flavour.
+It is very important to add the spices at this stage, as this helps to activate them and they will easily infuse the vegetables that will give you more flavor.
 I’ve added different spices to my curry, but if you don’t have one or two of them on hand that’s not a problem.
 There’s a different version of this curry that does not use garam masala, but I find the curry to be much tastier with the masala added.
-Turmeric will help bring out the taste in this curry and give it a vibrant colour.
+Turmeric will help bring out the taste in this curry and give it a vibrant color.
 However, if you don’t have any ground turmeric on hand you can skip it.

 After adding the spices, and cooking them with the onion and garlic for a minute you can add the diced potatoes.
 Cook the potatoes for a couple of minutes before adding the chickpeas.
 The potatoes will start to crisp, but make sure not to cook the potatoes for too long as they can become mushy at the end of the cooking process.

 Add the cooked chickpeas, vegetable stock, and crushed tomatoes.
 The stock needs to be hot so it doesn’t stop the cooking process.
 Bring to a boil, cover with a lid and simmer.
 You can also add the salt at this point.